Mollie Sugden: Later years and death

 Seven years after the end of Are You Being Served?, five members of the original cast – including Sugden – came together to appear in Grace & Favour, where the staff of Grace Brothers are left an old manor house in the country, which they try to run as a hotel.
 It ran for two series, until 1993.
 Other appearances at this time included Just William and Oliver's Travels.
 In 2003, Sugden appeared in an episode of The Bill and also appeared (as herself) in an episode of the comedy sketch show Little Britain.

 In 2002, a tribute programme called Celebrating Mollie Sugden: An Are You Being Served?
 Special, aired on American PBS stations featuring several members of the cast of Are You Being Served?

-She lived for some years in Port St Mary on the Isle of Man, but later returned to live in England.

-Sugden died on 1 July 2009, at the age of 86, within the Royal Surrey County Hospital in Guildford, Surrey, of unspecified heart failure and was cremated.
-Her final public appearance was at the funeral of her Are You Being Served? co-star Wendy Richard four months previously.
+Sugden died on 1 July 2009, age 86, at the Royal Surrey County Hospital in Guildford, Surrey of unspecified heart failure and was cremated.
+Her final public appearance had been at the funeral of her Are You Being Served? co-star Wendy Richard nearly four months earlier.